withcopper/docs/OAuth-Integrators-Guide.md

 ```
 These parameters are **required**:

-- `client_id`: Your Application’s client id from CopperWorks
+- `client_id`: Your application’s client id from CopperWorks
 - `grant_type`: `refresh_token`
 - `redirect_uri`: The `redirect_uri` that you used to start the login flow
-- `client_secret`: Your Application cleint secret from CopperWorks.
+- `client_secret`: Your application cleint secret from CopperWorks.
 Note: never expose this secret in client-side code, whether JavaScript or mobile binaries that could be decompiled
 - `refresh_token`: The refresh token obtained from a previous call to `/oauth/token`